jbodelet/SQL_JASA/README.md

 ### data_analysis

-The file cancer_rna.R contains the code to download the data and reproduce all the results for the data analysis in Section 5.
+The script `cancer_rna.R` reproduces all the analyses and figures for the Cancer RNA-Seq data as described in Section 5 of the manuscript and Section E in the Supplementary Materials.
-The data is automatically downloaded and unzipped from [https://archive.ics.uci.edu](https://archive.ics.uci.edu).
+It handles data download, preprocessing, model estimation, plotting the latent space, computing explained variance, classification accuracy, and functional clustering of genes.
+For this data set, running time for the SQL method was about 4 minutes.
+The cross-validation takes about an hour on most machines (without parallelization).

 ### simulationStudy